insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-How to get cheap auto insurance for a new car?
+How to get cheap auto insurance for a new car

-Many car dealerships generally will not allow you to drive off the lot until you have proof of auto insurance for your new vehicle.
-That’s because, in nearly every state, auto insurance is required by law.
+Many car dealerships will not let you drive off the lot until you have proof of auto insurance for a new vehicle.
+Auto insurance is required by law in nearly every state, so make sure that your new car is insured before you go to the dealer to pick it up.

 However, it’s important to note that there may still be limitations on the extent of the coverage.